Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 \fig{width=.6\linewidth}{star-graph2}{A hypermap $H$ and the associated star graph $G_H$.
 The bipartite map $G_H$ is endowed with a hyperflow $\varphi$, while $H$ is endowed with the $\rp$-weighted hyperorientation $\Ga(\varphi)$.}

 Given a hyperflow $\varphi$ of $G_H$, we define an $\rp$-weighted hyperorientations $\Ga(\varphi)$ of $H$ as follows: \begin{compactitem} \item for every edge $e$ of $G_H$, we give weight $\varphi(e)$ to the edge $e'$ of $H$ preceding $e$ clockwise around the endpoint of $e$ in $X$ \item we orient $e'$ 1-way if $\varphi(e)>0$ and 0-way otherwise. \end{compactitem} The mapping $\Ga$ is illustrated in Figure~\ref{fig:star-graph2}.
 It is clear that $\Ga$ is a bijection between the hyperflows of $G_H$ and the $\rp$-weighted hyperorientations of $H$.
 Moreover, the $\varphi$-flow at a vertex $v$ of $G_H$ is equal to the weight of the corresponding vertex or dark face of $H$ in the hyperorientation $\Ga(\varphi)$.
-This proves the following result. \begin{lemma} The mapping $\Ga$ is a bijection between the $\si$-weighted hyperorientations of $H$ and the $\al$-hyperflows of $G_H$, where $\al$ is the function defined on $X\cup Y$ by \begin{itemize} \item for every vertex $x\in X$, $\al(x)=\si(x)$, \item for every vertex $y\in Y$, $\al(y)=-\si(f_y)-\deg(f_y)$, where $f_y$ is the dark face of $H$ containing~$y$. \end{itemize} \end{lemma}
+This proves the following result. \begin{lemma} The mapping $\Ga$ is a bijection between the $\si$-weighted hyperorientations of $H$ and the $\al$-hyperflows of $G_H$, where $\al$ is the function defined on $X\sqcup Y$ by \begin{itemize} \item for every vertex $x\in X$, $\al(x)=\si(x)$, \item for every vertex $y\in Y$, $\al(y)=-\si(f_y)-\deg(f_y)$, where $f_y$ is the dark face of $H$ containing~$y$. \end{itemize} \end{lemma}

-We will now prove the existence of a minimal $\al$-hyperflow for $G_H$ by using Lemmas~\ref{lem:existence-hyperflow} and~\ref{lem:unique-minimal}. \begin{lem} Let the hypermap $H$, and the embedded bipartite graph $G_H=(X\cup Y,E)$ be as above, and let $\al$ be the function defined in Lemma~\ref{lem:bij-hyperflow}.
+We will now prove the existence of a minimal $\al$-hyperflow for $G_H$ by using Lemmas~\ref{lem:existence-hyperflow} and~\ref{lem:unique-minimal}. \begin{lem} Let $\al$ be the function defined in Lemma~\ref{lem:bij-hyperflow}.
 Then $G_H$ admits a unique minimal $\al$-hyperflow $\varphi$.
 Moreover this hyperflow is accessible from every outer vertex of $H$. \end{lem}